Bogát

 Bogát (Eng: Bogat) was a 10th century Hungarian General, according to Liudprand, Bogát was one of the leaders of the 921–922 Italian Campaign under the name Busak.
-According to Makkai László, he then became the first Gyula of Transylvania.
+According to László Makkai, he then became the first Gyula of Transylvania.
 Gyula Kristó explains the origin of his name from the Slavic word ("rich").

 Personal life

 In 921–922, at the invitation of King Berengar I, Hungarian troops took part in the Italian civil wars.
 After 899–900, it was the second largest campaign in Italy.
-According to Liudprand, some Italian counts (Count Adalbert, Palatine- Count Odelrik, Count Gislebert and others) wanted to ivnite King Rudolph II of Burgundy to the Italian throne.
+According to Liudprand, some Italian counts (Count Adalbert, Palatine- Count Odelrik, Count Gislebert and others) wanted to invite King Rudolph II of Burgundy to the Italian throne.
 The Hungarians, led by Dursak (Tarhacsi) and Bogat, rushed Berengar's unsuspecting opponents near Verona, killed Odelrik, and captured Adalbert and Gislebert.
 The Hungarians then made their way to southern Italy, and on February 4, 922, already under Byzantine authority, from Apulia.

 Anonymus mistakenly calls him Bulcsú's father.